poupardm-GhostWrath/poupardm-GhostWrath/README.md

 I'm currently learning more about Go and SQL.
 I also trying to integrate Docker into the mix to get a better understanding of containerization.
 With this knowledge, I hope to eventually get a better understanding of Kubernetes.
 I am also trying to expand into creating my own homelab to experiment and grow.

+### 🖥 HomeLabbing ...

+I'm currently experimenting with Proxmox, Tailscale and Forgejo.
+I used to use TrueNAS before.
+Which was great as storage but containers suffered quite a bit from it.

 ### 🐻 Boot.Dev ...

 <p align="left">